MarcoPPino/rectTransform/README.md

 - LESS MESS
 - Shift - Aspect ratio keeping on all handles & platforms(?)
 - User input for scaling
-- Restrain from scaling below zero. ofRectangle can have -width & -height
 - convert to propper class or addon

+- Restrain from scaling below zero. ofRectangle can have -width & -height ✓ -- Done.
+Solution: It does scale below zero but on mouseReleased the rect is substituded with a standardized version of its own